Vascular Lymph Node Transfer

 - You have had a number of infections due to lymphedema

-Dr. Cerio and Dr. Loghmanee will conduct an examination and discuss with you the vascularized lymph node transfer procedure and expected outcome.
-You must come prepared to discuss your full medical history, including any medical conditions, previous surgeries or treatments, family history of breast cancer, drug allergies, current medications, and use of alcohol, tobacco or illegal substances.
+An honest discussion of your full medical history, including any medical conditions, previous surgeries or treatments, drug allergies, current medications, and use of alcohol, tobacco or illegal substances with your East Coast plastic surgeon will help make your Lymph Node surgery successful.
 If you use tobacco, you are not a candidate for any elective procedure as the risks double for those who use tobacco.
-We are happy to assist you in tobacco cessation and once the blood is nicotine free for 4 weeks, you may be considered for surgery.
+We are happy to assist you in your quitting process, and once the blood is nicotine free for 4 weeks, you may be considered for surgery.

-New Procedure: Vascularized lymph node transfer is a relatively new procedure here in the United States.
-This means that not everyone may have the same results, however the early evidence is promising and much more successful than the older techniques, and certainly more so than non-operative treatment.
+Vascularized lymph node transfer is a relatively new procedure in the United States.
+This means that everyone may not have the same results.
+Early evidence is promising and much more successful than older techniques, however.